com-lihaoyi/scalatags/Readme.md

 )
 ```

-Both of these print the same thing:
+Both the above examples print the same thing:

 ```html
 <html>